NeYoNmoos/FHV-Infeo_Bachelor_Thesis/README.md

-# Classification of GPS Track Data Using AI Methods: A Case Study of Waste Collection Vehicles
+# Classification of GPS Track Data Using AI Methods:

-This repository contains the full implementation and documentation for my Bachelor Thesis:
+## A Case Study of Waste Collection Vehicles

-**"Classification of GPS Track Data Using Machine Learning Methods: A Case Study of Waste Collection Vehicles"**
+This repository contains the full implementation and documentation for my Bachelor Thesis at FH Vorarlberg.

-## Abstract
+### Abstract

 In waste management, strategic route planning is a central process in which an efficient allocation of areas is intended to achieve